 Telecommuters are a relatively large percentage of the workforce: 8.24% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Hospers - Boyden is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Hospers - Boyden have a bachelor's degree or advanced degree.
+The education level of Hospers - Boyden citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.22% of adults 25 and older in Hospers - Boyden have a college degree.

 The per capita income in Hospers - Boyden in 2022 was $32,906, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $131,624 for a family of four.
 However, Hospers - Boyden contains both very wealthy and poor people as well.